williamlane270tc-create/billyjoewimpy77-adginus-prime-repo./README.md

 # billyjoewimpy77-adginus-prime-repo.
-The school that just doesn't teach it remembers.
+The school that just doesn't just teach it remembers.